mrmaxwellm9/AI-Music-Playlist-Generator/README.md

 Other player control options include shuffle, autoplay, previous, and next.
 The next button plays the next video in the playlist, or a random video if shuffle is toggled on.
 The previous button always plays the previously played video regardless of shuffle.
 Autoplay makes it so that upon video completion the next button is automatically pressed.

 ## Additional Features and Program Information

 ### Custom Searching

+At the top of the [views.py](https://github.com/mrmaxwellm9/AI-Music-Playlist-Generator/blob/master/chat/views.py) file you will see the global variables YT_SEARCH_RESULT_AMOUNT, DM_SEARCH_RESULT_AMOUNT, MINIMUM_VIDEO_RETURN, and ALLOW_DM_VIDEOS.

+YT_SEARCH_RESULT_AMOUNT: Set to the number of videos you wish for YouTube to search when looking for a video.
+DM_SEARCH_RESULT_AMOUNT: Set to the number of videos you wish for Dailymotion to search when looking for a prompt.
+MINIMUM_VIDEO_RETURN: Set the minimum amount of videos you want in your playlist.
+ALLOW_DM_VIDEOS: Set to True if you want Dailymotion videos in the playlist and False if not.

+YT_SEARCH_RESULT_AMOUNT, DM_SEARCH_RESULT_AMOUNT, and MINIMUM_VIDEO_RETURN should never be below 1, even if ALLOW_DM_VIDEOS is False.
+For better results but long run time and high API usage set ALLOW_DM_VIDEOS to False and set YT_SEARCH_RESULT_AMOUNT to some number <=3 with the lower the number the better results/higher runtime and API calls.

 ### Inner Workings